-MEETING OF THE PUBLIC TRUST BOARD - 4 th APRIL 2019 Hospital Mortality Repor t AGENDA ITEM: 10 Report Author and Job Title: U. Ibechukwu Business Manager to the Medical Director Business Manager to the Director: Medical Action Required Approve □ Discuss ⊠ Inform ⊠ Assure ⊠ Executive Summary Performance Trust performance against national mortality indicators is similar to regional and national comparators Review the terms of reference of Mortality Surveillance Group and Learning from Deaths Policy to include Medical Examiner role and Learning Disabilities Mortality Review Programme (LeDeR), in response to advice from NHSI Implement statutory changes in the scrutiny of deaths and the revision of the death certification process with the introduction of the Medical Examiner role.
+MEETING OF THE PUBLIC TRUST BOARD - 4 th APRIL 2019 Hospital Mortality Repor t AGENDA ITEM: 10 Report Author and Job Title: U. Ibechukwu Business Manager to the Medical Director Responsible Director: Dr Matthew Lewis Medical Director Action Required Approve □ Discuss ⊠ Inform ⊠ Assure ⊠ Executive Summary Performance Trust performance against national mortality indicators is simil to regional and national comparators Actions Review the terms of reference of Mortality Surveillance Group and Learning from Deaths Policy to include Medical Examiner role and Learning Disabilities Mortality Review Programme (LeDeR), in response to advice from NHSI Implement statutory changes in the scrutiny of deaths and the revision of the death certification process with the introduction the Medical Examiner role.
 Hyperkalaemia guidelines have been updated and will be embedded through the trust's clinical governance structures.
 Implement accountability and actions to improve mortality review rates.
-Recommendations Members of the committee report. e are asked to not e the content of the the BAF or Trust Risk Registers?
-Performance against the N (SHMI) is recorded as a ris sk for the trust.
+Recommendations Members of the committee report. e are asked to not e the content of the Does this report mitigate risk included in the BAF or Trust Risk Registers?
+Performance against the National Standard Hospital Mortality Index (SHMI) is recorded as a risk for the trust.
 Resource implications The Medical Examiner infr proportion of this cost may be offset by cent ral government funding.
-Legal and Equality and Diversity implications The equality and diversity disabilities are managed a recommendations.
-Strategic Objectives Safe, high quality care ⊠ Care at hor ne ⊠ Partners ⊠ Value colle agues ⊠ Resources ⊠
+Legal and Equality and Diversity implications The equality and diversity implications of patients with learning disabilities are managed as per the trust policy and LeDeR Strategic Objectives Safe, high quality care 🖂 Care at hor ne  Partners 🖂 Value collea agues  Resources